 Does your depression go on and on?
-That’s a very hard thing to live with.
+That means your depression is persistent.
+And, that’s a very hard thing to live with.
 It’s sometimes almost impossible to wake up in the morning to face another day.
 You finally get up, put on a good face, go to work or school.
 You do your best.
 But, the hours drag by and you can’t wait to get home and be finished.
 Life isn’t happy at all.

 You’ve Probably Tried Many Things On Your Own

 You’ve tried to talk yourself out of it.
 To think positively.
 Change your thoughts as soon as you have a hopeless one.
 You exercise.
 Eat a healthy diet.
 Take lots of supplements.
 Hang out with your dog.

 You’ve even written affirmations; pasted them on your mirror; doing those “manifestation exercises” to call into your life all the things you want but don’t have.
 Nothing works.

 No matter how hard you try; you end up in the same spot.
 Depressed.
 Worn out.
 Sad.
 In fact, really, really, sad.
 Lonely.
 But you don’t feel like being with anyone since you’re “such bad company.”

 And, yes.
 You are very self-critical.
 On top of that, guilty about everything you do.
 Because it’s never good enough.
 Or you’re guilty about what you don’t do.
 Because you “should.”
 You just can’t win.
 And, you’re having a terrible time pulling yourself out of yet again another bad cycle.